Skip to main content

 Jail & Inmate Records

-The Monmouth County Correctional Institution in Freehold serves as the primary detention facility for those arrested throughout Monmouth County.
+The Monmouth County Correctional Institution in Freehold is the primary detention facility for those arrested throughout Monmouth County.
 Arrestees go through a standard booking process that includes fingerprinting, photographing, and recording personal information.
 The facility offers an online inmate lookup service that allows the public to search for current detainees.
 Visitation must be scheduled in advance and follows specific guidelines regarding allowable items and visitor conduct.

 Arrest Records